 - Site-specific knowledge of BAW Compliance and Enforcement staff

 - Surveys, site plans and locus maps from MassDEP records

 - Interpolation of orthophoto imagery and parcel data from MassGIS

-The attribute section of this document contains additional information regarding data sources utilized in the development of this datalayer.
+The Attributes section of this page contains additional information regarding data sources utilized in the development of this datalayer.